RustyCrabs100/vk-sys-engine/README.md

 ## Dependencies:

-The Vulkan SDK: functions are dynamically loaded, meaning you'll need the VulkanSDK by LunarG to run this.
+The Vulkan SDK: functions are dynamically loaded, meaning you'll need the VulkanSDK by LunarG to run this. \
-vk-sys: this is an **EXTREMELY** light wrapper around vulkan.
+vk-sys: this is an **EXTREMELY** light wrapper around vulkan. \
-libloading: this is used to dynamically load in vulkan and it's function pointers.
+libloading: this is used to dynamically load in vulkan and it's function pointers. \
-minifb: this is used to create the window
+minifb: this is used to create the window. \